ElleScotZ/project-cs/README.md

+This repository was created for a computer science project module.

 How to run the code once you cloned it and have Go downloaded in your computer:

 1. Open a terminal.